giovanni-depalma/backend-technical-test-v2/README.md

 To manage the Order-Customer relationship and avoid multiple read query the annotation "NamedEntityGraph" was used.

+One of the business rules is to prevent an order from being changed after 5 minutes.

+**During the creation phase, the instant until it is possible to modify the order is set**

 #### Service
 It's implements the business service using entities and repository.
 The order management is divided into 2 services: